 The best kind of money is the money you make while you’re asleep.
 Magical, effortless returns like these typically come from a passive investment.
-There are various types of passive investments, like real estate, product royalties, or affiliate marketing.
 But by far, taking advantage of compound interest is the simplest passive investment one can imagine.

 - What compound interest is, and how it differs from simple interest